dotlang/language/README.md

 - - **Suffixed if and for**: `return 1 if x>1;`, `x++ for(10)`, `x += y for (y: array)`.
 - **Arrays**: Same notation as Java `int[] x = {1, 2, 3}; int[3] y; y[0] = 11; int[n] t; int[] u; u = int[5]`.
 - **Special variables**: `$` refers to the result of last function call (used in post-condition assertion).
 - **String interpolation**: You can embed variables inside a string to be automatically converted to string.
+If string is surrounded by double quote it won't be interpolated.
+You need to use single quote for interpolation to work.
 - **Ternary condition**: if/else as an expression `b if a else c` is same as `a ? b:c` in other languages.
 - **Hashtable**: `int[String] h = { "OH":12, "CA":33 }; h["NY"] = 9;`
 - **Const args**: All function inputs are `const`.
 So function cannot modify any of it's inputs.